 In the 1980’s, the educational system was challenged and a new law on the right to education was introduced.
-Schools were sorted into three categories: free public schools respecting diverse religious beliefs, private schools offering paid education and religious schools, where students enjoyed the right not to receive instruction that violated their religious beliefs.
+Schools were sorted into three categories: free public schools respecting diverse religious beliefs, private schools offering paid education and religious schools.
+Here students enjoyed the right not to receive instruction that violated their religious beliefs.

-Over recent decades, the Spanish education system has enjoyed an enormous success in enrolling the population into higher education.
-Since the 1960’s, university enrolments have nearly quadrupled and Spain now has some of the highest proportions of young people going on to higher education in Europe.
-However, the situation is not so bright when it comes to the student-teacher ratio in the school-age population and a teacher’s job is not as highly regarded as in other western European countries.
+Over recent decades, the Spanish education system has enjoyed a huge success in getting the population into higher education.
+Since the 1960’s, university enrolments have nearly quadrupled.
+Spain now has some of the highest proportions of young people going on to higher education in Europe.
+However, the situation is not so bright when it comes to the student-teacher ratio in the school-age population.
+A teacher’s job is not as highly regarded as in other western European countries.

 Although the standard of educational services in Spain is not very high compared to other Western European countries, it is gradually improving.
 More and more people go abroad to study, in order to gain international experience and improve their language skills.
-At the same time, they also become more culturally aware, learning skills and knowledge abroad that are valuable in their home country or that influence the business culture in Spain.
+At the same time, they also become more culturally aware, learn skills and knowledge that are valuable in their business culture in Spain.
 Furthermore, today the use of information technology is spreading fast.
 All these factors contribute to the improvement of the situation in education and training.

 Spanish culture or lifestyle is very different to other western European cultures, with a much more laid back attitude.
 You will most probably find Spanish people to be less worried and more relaxed than you are used to.
 The Spanish enjoy life to the full; they love good food, drink, dancing and music.
 In order to understand Spanish culture fully, it is necessary to take part in social events and understand their habits and traditions.
-Another characteristic of the Spanish people is that they are extremely proud of the particular region where they come from.
+Another characteristic of the Spanish people is that they are extremely proud of the region where they come from.
 Family is an important part of life and changes within the family institution also affect business culture in Spain.